siddhi-io/PySiddhi/README.md

 # PySiddhi

-The scope of this project is to develop a Python Wrapper on Siddhi Library.
-The Python wrapper would support Siddhi 4.x.
-A REST Client is also developed to interact with WSO2 Stream Processor 4.x.x.
+Siddhi is a java library that listens to events from data streams, detects complex conditions described via a ***Streaming SQL language***, and triggers actions.
+It performs both ***Stream Processing*** and ***Complex Event Processing***.

+The [Siddhi](https://wso2.github.io/siddhi/) Library is originally written in Java 8.0. ***PySiddhi*** is a Python wrapper on Siddhi Java Library.

+- Siddhi 4 is wrapped by PySiddhi4.

+PySiddhi4 includes a REST Client for WSO2 Stream Processor(SP) 4.x.x.

-This was developed as a project for Google Summer of Code 2017 Program.
+*Note: PySiddhi API is initiated by a project for Google Summer of Code 2017 Program.*

 Features
 -----